segmentio/segment-docs/src/connections/destinations/catalog/uservoice/index.md

 ## Getting Started

-{% include content/connection-modes.md %}
+{{>connection-modes}}

 1. From your Segment UI's Destinations page click on "Add Destination".
 2. Search for "UserVoice" within the Destinations Catalog and confirm the Source you'd like to connect to.
 3. Add your Javascript API Key (Your API Key appears in the javascript snippet URL as widget.uservoice.com/APIKEY.js.) and enable the destination in Segment.
 4. We'll automatically start recording data.

-When UserVoice is enabled in Segment, our CDN will update within 5-10 minutes, and Uservoice's javascript is asynchronously loaded onto your page.
+When UserVoice is enabled in Segment, our CDN will update within 45 minutes, and Uservoice's javascript is asynchronously loaded onto your page.
 Please remember to remove UserVoice's snippet from your page.

 ## Identify